 Common types of stinging insects in Washington

-Stinging insects are beneficial to the environment because of their ability to pollinate flowers, crops and other plants; they are also considered to be beneficial because predatory species hunt and feed on nuisance insects- keeping their populations down.
-Stinging insects, despite their benefits can become a huge problem for homeowners when they create their nests on, in or near their home.
+Stinging insects are beneficial to the environment because of their ability to pollinate flowers, crops, and other plants; they are also considered to be beneficial because predatory species hunt and feed on nuisance insects- keeping their populations down.
+Stinging insects, despite their benefits, can become a huge problem for homeowners when they create their nests on, in, or near our homes.
 The most common species of stinging insects found in our area of Washington include yellow jackets, European paper wasps, and bald faced hornets.

 A large stinging insect, bald faced hornets are not actually hornets.
 They are relatives of yellow jackets and paper wasps and have long, think wasp-like bodies.
 Their bodies are black and they have an off-white pattern covering most of their faces.